dictu-lang/Dictu/docs/docs/standard-lib/queue.md

 ### Queue.len() -> Number

 Returns a Number value of the length of the queue.
+The length represents the number of items in the queue.

 ```cs
 const queue = Queue.new(10).unwrap();